awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 def schema : Schema
 ```

-Returns the schema of this DynamicFrame\.
+Returns the schema of this `DynamicFrame`\.

-The returned schema is guaranteed to contain every field that is present in a record in this DynamicFrame, but in a small number of cases it may contaion additional fields as well\.
-The [unnest](#glue-etl-scala-apis-glue-dynamicframe-class-defs-unnest) method can be used to "tighten" the schema based on the records in this DynamicFrame\.
+The returned schema is guaranteed to contain every field that is present in a record in this `DynamicFrame`\.
+But in a small number of cases, it might also contain additional fields\.
+You can use the [unnest](#glue-etl-scala-apis-glue-dynamicframe-class-defs-unnest) method to "tighten" the schema based on the records in this `DynamicFrame`\.

 ## def selectField<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-selectField"></a>